536/video-player/README.md

 # video-player

-A video player implemented by PyQt5.
+A video player implemented by PyQt5 & OpenCV.